ESF-Works

 Background

 The UK government is seeking to address this problem through initiatives such as Pathways to Work and Welfare Benefit reform.
-However, local services with a clear understanding of the local labour market need to form part of the solution to any labour market problem.
-The weight of evidence to date suggests that this group requires a joined-up and individual intervention.
-It is important therefore to investigate alternatives to national initiatives that address all of the barriers that this group face, responding from a unique local knowledge.
+However, local services with a clear understanding of the local labour market needs to form part of the solution to any labour market problem.
+The weight of evidence to date suggests that this group require a joined-up and individual intervention.
+It is important therefore to investigate alternatives to national initiatives that address all of the barriers this group face, responding from a unique local knowledge.

 Aim